-How can I find which API call is causing the "Rate exceeded" error?
+How can I find which AWS API call is causing a "Rate exceeded" error?

-Create and run the Athena query to find the AWS API call
+Create and run the Athena query to find the associated API call

-5. Copy and paste the following example query, and then choose Run query.
+3. Copy and paste the following example query into the query text box, and then choose Run query:

 select eventname, errorcode,eventsource,awsregion, useragent,COUNT(*) count FROM cloudtrail-table-name where errorcode = 'ThrottlingException' AND eventtime between '2018-10-14T03:00:08Z' and '2018-10-23T07:15:08Z' group by errorcode,awsregion, eventsource, useragent, eventname order by count desc;

-6. In the query output, note the API calls listed in eventname and eventsource associated with the errorcode "ThrottlingException".
+4. In the query output, identify the API calls listed in eventname and eventsource that are associated with the errorcode, "ThrottlingException".

-- For API calls related to an AWS Lambda function, see How do I troubleshoot Lambda function throttling with "Rate exceeded" and 429 "TooManyRequestsException" errors?
+For API calls related to an AWS Lambda function

-- You can also allow AWS API calls to retry after throttling occurs by adding a wait statement.
-For more information, see Error Retries and Exponential Backoff in AWS.
+Note: You can also allow AWS API calls to retry after throttling occurs by adding a wait statement.
+For more information, see Error retries and exponential backoff in AWS.